marcuswangweihow/FBDD/README.md

 - **Small molecules / Probes (GAFF)**:
   - GAFF version 2.11, via `GAFFTemplateGenerator` (OpenMM-compatible).

+---

+> **Note:** This pipeline has potential for publication similar to the 2020 and 2022 papers by Tan et al.
+> The full code is **not publicly released on GitHub**, but is **available upon request** to technical interviewers or collaborators for evaluation purposes.
-More details can be found in the Frag_to_lead_4MZI folder's README.
+> More details on the pipeline can be found in the Frag_to_lead_4MZI folder's README.

 # prepare_ligands.ipynb
 This notebook contains a script to prepare ligands automatically for docking in AutoDock Vina.